kbx81/RGBBinaryClock/README.md

-The beeper is connected (also through a FET driver) to yet another GPIO pin that doubles as a timer output channel; this enables the beeper to generate a wide range of tones -- it could potentially play a tune!
+The beeper is connected (also through a FET driver) to yet another GPIO pin that doubles as a timer output channel; this enables the beeper to generate a wide range of tones or even play a tune!

 The phototransistor is connected to the MCU's ADC channel zero.